billhsu/jUART/README.md

 ```

 ###Mac:
 Mac version is not released yet, I don't have a Mac to build and test the project.
+You need to build it yourself.
 Sorry :-(

 ##Usage
 * `var ser = plugin().Serial;` Get a Serial object